I’d bet money your story lacks emotional conflict

 Romance: the act of falling in love.
 Happily ever after (or happily for now) is the end result, not a destination along the way.
 When they’re in love, the story is over.
 Romance is about the attraction, the uncertainty, the questioning, the resistance and final surrender.
 In other words, your characters need to experience emotions beyond “oooh, I’m so lucky.”

 Emotional conflict: Each character wants something that contrasts with the other’s goal, or there’s a strong personality difference at play.
 They come from different backgrounds or they have different political views.
 They had a dust-up in the past that affects the present.
 She is an optimist, he’s a skeptic.
-He was falsely accused of rape once and is afraid of relationships, she is a prosecutor who has never seen an innocent person in the courtroom.
+He was falsely accused of rape once, she is a prosecutor who has never seen an innocent person in the courtroom.
 When the H/h show these traits in action, it creates a spark of tension, something they have to work out between them to “earn” their happily ever after.
 (Pssst, a positive goal creates stronger story lines than an “I don’t want X” one, but both work better than no conflict at all.)

 I edit manuscripts to help authors find that often elusive emotional conflict.
 You know you’ve found it when the events in the book — the trouble — put pressure right on that conflict and make it hurt.
 Working through that pain is what bonds characters and creates a romance rather than an infatuation that quickly wears thin.